Scriptbash/QRaven/README.md

 ## Features overview
 <ul>
 <li>Generate .rvi files from templates or from scratch</li>
-<li>Automate the setup and the use of BasinMaker using Podman or Docker</li>
+<li>Automate the setup and the use of the BasinMaker Python library using Podman or Docker</li>
 <li>Associate NetCDF files to HRUs using the GridWeightGenerator script</li>
 <li>Search hydrometric stations from the DPPHC and the Water Office</li>
 <li>Download and convert hydrometric data into .rvt files</li>
 <li>Create a shapefile with all the stations from which hydrometric data was downloaded</li>
-<li>Download GIS data for BasinMaker and preprocess it to be ready to be used with BasinMaker</li>
+<li>Download GIS data and preprocess it to be ready to be used with BasinMaker</li>
 <li>Run models</li>
 <li>Draw hydrographs</li>
 <li>Open RavenView in the user's default web browser</li>